-The flu vaccine is generally not very effective, does carry some potential harmful effects and there are excellent alternatives for most people.
+From year to year the effectiveness of the flu vaccine varies considerably and average efficacy is very probably well below 50%.
+Additionally, as with all medical treatments, flu vaccination does carry some risks.
 There is a time and place for its use, however, and if you wondering if it may be useful for you or a family member we suggest that you discuss the matter with a well informed health care provider and make the decision that is right for you.

 Is there someone you know who you think would like to read this article?
 You can cut and paste the following link into an email to them and it will take them directly to the article on our website: Flu Shot or Not? article